Understanding Miscarriage: During a Miscarriage

-Medication: This is prescribed for you to take at home.
+Medication.
+This is prescribed for you to take at home.
 The medication causes the uterus to expel any remaining tissue.
 Take the medication exactly as directed.

-Dilation and curettage (D & C): This procedure is done in your doctor’s office or at the hospital.
+Dilation and curettage (D & C).
+This procedure is done in your doctor’s office or at the hospital.
 You are given medication to prevent pain or to allow you to relax or sleep during the procedure.
 The doctor uses instruments to widen the cervix (dilate).
-Tissue and blood that line the uterus are removed (curettage).
+Tissue and blood that line the uterus are then removed (curettage).

 Be sure you talk to your doctor about the risks and benefits of these treatments.

 If your blood is Rh negative, you may need treatment with Rho(D) immune globulin.
 This injection prevents substances in your blood from attacking the baby’s blood during a future pregnancy.
 Your doctor can tell you more.

 Keep all follow-up appointments.
 These are needed to ensure you are healing well.
 During these visits, mention if you’re feeling very sad or depressed.
 Your doctor can suggest counseling or other resources to help you.

 Contact your doctor if you have any of the following:

 Severe pain in the abdomen, pelvis, or low back